Skip to Main Content

 • 2022: Emma Fanning Emma was recognized for her work with the Anthropology Club including her initiatives in creating a new partnership with the Myaamia Center, and for making anthropology more visible online.

-Carl Jantzen Award for the Best Paper or Creative Work in Cultural Anthropology
+Carl Jantzen Award: Best Work in Cultural Anthropology

 Recent Recipients: